Vladimir Ivić: 2010s

+2020s

 On 15 August 2020, Ivić was appointed as manager of Watford on a one-year contract with an option for a further year.
-He was released by the club on 19 December 2020, while placing fifth in the league.

-Ivić returned to Maccabi Tel Aviv on 12 June 2022 on a two-year deal.
+He was sacked by the club on 19 December when they finished fifth in the league.
+Ivić returned to Maccabi Tel Aviv on 12 June 2022 on a two-year contract.

 On 4 January 2023, Ivić was appointed manager of Russian Premier League club Krasnodar on a two-year deal.
-Ivić was dismissed by Krasnodar on 13 March 2024.
+He was dismissed by the club on 13 March 2024.
+On 4 February 2025, Ivić was appointed coach of UAE Pro League club Al-Ain.

 Personal life

 Ivić is the younger brother of fellow footballer Ilija Ivić.